GoodGuyMe/delay-replanning-slack/README.md

 # Any-Start-Time-Train-Routing

 This project has the following directories:
-- generation: module to generate the @SIPP search graph
+- `generation`: Python module to generate the @SIPP search graph
-- search (atSIPP): C++ module to search for any-start-time plans in the @SIPP search graph
+- `search` (atSIPP): C++ module to search for any-start-time plans in the @SIPP search graph
-- data: two dutch shunting yard layouts: Enkhuizen and Heerlen.
-This also includes code to generate new scenarios
+- `data`: two dutch shunting yard layouts: Enkhuizen and Heerlen.
+This also includes code to generate new scenarios and explanation of how the real-life scenario was created.
-- experiments: code to run experiments for our paper
+- `experiments`: code to run experiments for our paper

 Compiling:
-- meson setup --buildtype release  build
+- `meson setup --buildtype release  build`
-- meson setup --buildtype debug build_debug
+- `meson setup --buildtype debug build_debug`
-- meson compile -C build
+- `meson compile -C build`
-- meson compile -C build_debug
+- `meson compile -C build_debug`

 To cite, please use: